Not Sure What to Put on Your Baby Registry? We Suggest These 75 Items

-With pristine picture quality so you can keep tabs at all times.
+Ideally one with pristine picture quality and a 360-degree view so you can keep tabs at all times.

-Most parents stop the swaddle around four months, and this is a nice next step.
-(So get a few in various sizes from small to large.)
+Most parents stop swaddling around 4 months, and this is a nice next step.
+(Get a few in various sizes from small to large.)

 The perfect gift from your mother (or mother-in-law).

-You'll want one that wheels right up to the bed.
+You’ll want one that wheels right up to your bed.

 Scrub-a-dub-dub, newborn baby in the tub

 An option that’s safe—and makes for an easy transition to the toddler stage.

 FYI, you’ll need more than one.